Pharmacist

 Do pharmacies have us wait 15-20 min to fill prescriptions with the hope that we'll shop for other stuff while waiting?

-Asked by cynicthehedgehog about 12 years ago
+Asked by cynicthehedgehog over 12 years ago

 No, the wait to get a prescription filled is not a ploy to get you to shop in the store.
 Most retail chain store pharmacists could care less whether you buy anything in the store.
 If you can wait 45 minutes for a souffle, you should want to wait 20 minutes to make sure you don't get a medication that can potentially kill you.